DuckDeck/ViewChaos/README.md

 Requirements

-Xcode 6.1 iOS 7.1
+Xcode 8.0 iOS 7.1

 Installation
-pod 'ViewChaos' or copy the three files to your project ,it will automatically work
+pod 'ViewChaos' or copy the three files(ViewChaos.swift,ViewChaosInfo.swift,ViewNeat.swift) to your project Target->build setting-> search swift compile ->add -DDEBUG (it only work in debug mode) Make sure you are not using the main stroyboard as the start up interface, you must use code to add viewcontroller. and call the makekeyvsible funtion after the three steps, it's done.